 \subsection{The mean annual rate of profitability of treasury bills}

-A multiplicative model will be used here to model the annual market rate with the investment to 52-week treasury bills in Poland.
-The use of multiplicative models can be justified by the fact that an accumulation of capital is made by the multiplication not by the addition of gross return from investment.
-Let \\ Assume that (see Equation~\eqref{eq:regression-mult})
+A multiplicative model will be used here to describe {the annual market rate with investment} for 52-week treasury bills in Poland.
+The use of a multiplicative model can be justified by the fact that the accumulation of the capital is yielded by the multiplication, not by the addition, of gross return from an investment.
+Let $R$ denote the annual rate for the 52-week treasury bills and $f\(t\)=ab^t$ be an exponential function of trend.
+Assume that (see equation~\eqref{eq:regression-mult})